DanielLC/MutantsAndMastermindsBattle/README.txt

 If you aren't familiar with programming, you can just download battleSim.jar and run that to use the GUI.

+The battles randomize the turns, but assume you attack the members in the opposing team in order.
+This lets you test out who to target first, but is a problem if you want a non-optimal game where characters attack each other more randomly.
+I'll probably add that as option eventually.

 Here's some things I've found so far:

 * The character who goes first wins 53% of the time.